Hitler Intended To Defeat Great Britain By

 4. Allied Technological Advances – Radar, codebreaking (Ultra), and improved aircraft production gave Britain a decisive edge in air defense.

-These factors combined to confirm that Hitler could never achieve a decisive victory over Britain.
+These factors combined to check that Hitler could never achieve a decisive victory over Britain.

 Frequently Asked Questions